jeroenvdmeer/feyod/README.md

 ## Contribution
 Contributions from the community are always welcome!
 Whether it's adding more data or enhancing documentation, your input is invaluable.

+## Disclaimer
+This initiative is not affiliated with Feyenoord Rotterdam N.V.